FadulSikder/FadulSikder-Hierarchical-Multi-Clustering-guided-KNN-Classification-for-Seed-Categorization/README.md

 ![My Image](images/my-image1.png)

+After applying cluster:

 ![My Image](images/my-image2.jpg)

 2. After this, I calculated two parameters to determine the similarity between clusters and a data point.

-The first parameter obtains the similarity measurement between clusters to which the data point

-belongs.
-To measure this, we calculate how many item intersections the clusters have among them

-in proportion to their combine item numbers.
-Given a data point the following equation gives us
+The first parameter obtains the similarity measurement between clusters to which the data point belongs.
+To measure this, we calculate how many item intersections the clusters have among them in proportion to their combine item numbers.
+Given a data point the following equation gives us the parameters.

-the parameters.
 For a data point D(i) we get the similarity coefficient,

 ![My Image](images/my-image3.png)